HauntedBees/Godot-Accessibility-Suite/README.md

  - [Easily Readable Font Size](https://gameaccessibilityguidelines.com/use-an-easily-readable-default-font-size/) in `Button`, `Label`, and `RichTextLabel` Nodes (Audit Scene) and `DynamicFont` and `BitmapFont` Resources (Audit Resources).
  - [Well Spaced Interactive Elements](https://gameaccessibilityguidelines.com/ensure-interactive-elements-virtual-controls-are-large-and-well-spaced-particularly-on-small-or-touch-screens/) on `Button` Nodes inside `HBoxContainer` and `VBoxContainer` Nodes (Audit Scene).

+# Custom Nodes
+### GASContainer
+Does not *resize* or *scale* child nodes to fit the container, but does enforce alignment rules and [a minimum separation between the nodes](https://gameaccessibilityguidelines.com/ensure-interactive-elements-virtual-controls-are-large-and-well-spaced-particularly-on-small-or-touch-screens/). **Known Issue**: The actual container size and position have no relation to the actual contents.
+# Other Features
 ## [Controller Remapping](https://gameaccessibilityguidelines.com/allow-controls-to-be-remapped-reconfigured/)
 `GASInput.remap_action(action:String, event:InputEvent)` will update a Godot action (as seen in the **Input Map** in **Project Settings**) to a new value.
 This supports both keyboard and gamepad inputs concurrently, so if `ui_accept` is configured to the "Start" button on a gamepad as well as the Enter key on a keyboard, calling `GASInput.remap_action("ui_accept", user_pressed_the_spacebar_key)` will replace the Enter key binding with a Spacebar key binding, but leave the "Start" button binding unchanged.